 The Experience of Riding Trajineras in Xochimilco

-Arriving at the Xochimilco canals is like seeing an explosion of Skittle colors — a rainbow piñata of boats.
+Arriving at the Xochimilco canals is like seeing an explosion of Skittle colors—a rainbow piñata of boats.
 Rows and rows of trajineras (gondolas), stacked back to back and side by side, waiting for hundred of passengers which would no doubt be arriving shortly.
-Each doned a unique name; Viva Lupita, Margarita, Carmelita—Ms. Julietta was the name of my ride.
+Each have a unique name, like Viva Lupita, Margarita,l Carmelita and Ms. Julietta (the name of my ride!).

 Brightly colored gondolas, dozens of people, huge groups, good food and music—what more could you ask for?
-As you float down the canals back and forth, you’ll also get to pass boats that sell food, drinks and even souvenirs.
-I’m talking corn on the cob, sombreros and lots of beer!
-Honestly, if you ask me – it’s quite the picturesque way to spend your day.
+As you float down the canals back and forth, you’ll also get to pass boats that sell food, drinks and even souvenirs—I’m talking corn on the cob, sombreros and lots of beer!

 Though you can buy food on the water or bring your own, our lunch was catered by a local restaurant and brought on board prior to departure.
 Mariachis played in the background as we ate soft tortillas frilled with refried beans, peppers and cheese.
 A plate of very addictive chicharrones (fried pork rinds) was passed around and cervezas were plentiful.

-A trajinera trip along the Xochimilco Canals is, in my opinion, one of the best ways to actually experience the local life first-hand.
-You’ll get to see the eternal fiesta enjoyed by Mexicans all the time, and you’ll get to have a different type of sight-seeing other than normal guided tours.
+A trajinera boat trip along the Xochimilco canals is one of the best ways to actually experience the local life first-hand.
+You’ll get to see the eternal fiesta enjoyed in the Mexican culture all the time, and you’ll get to have a different type of bucket list attraction.